SamLinoFinnegan/Recycling_App/readme.md

 The `Products.db` SQLite database file contains the following tables:

-1. `Item`: Contains information about each item, including its name and description.
+The Product table:

+1. `name`: Contains the product name.
-2. `DisposalSteps`: Stores any additional steps that need to be taken before disposing of an item.
+2. `trigger`: Contains a trigger that will let the user know if there are any steps to take before disposing of the item.
+3. `pack`: Type of material the item contains.
-3. `RecyclingBin`: Stores the correct bin for recycling each item.
+4. `bin`: Stores the correct bin for recycling each item.

+The User table:

+1. `name`:The username (admin)
+2. `password`: The user password (admin)

 Please refer to the `models.py` file for the database schema and the `db.py` file for pre-populated data.